 Together with experts as well as the federal states, the Federal Ministry of Transport and Digital Infrastructure will develop a pedestrian traffic strategy.
 The objective is to improve the traffic conditions for pedestrians in Germany by strengthening the safety and attractiveness of pedestrian traffic at all federal levels as part of modern mobility.

 Promoting pedestrian traffic

+Regardless of this, the BMVI has been promoting pedestrian traffic for a long time.
 To promote the safety and attractiveness of pedestrian traffic, measures from different fields of actions are taken:

 - Within the scope of the National Cycling Plan (NRVP), the Federal Ministry of Transport and Digital Infrastructure has been providing more than 2 million euros to fund eight non-capital model projects focussing on the “interface to pedestrian traffic” for the funding period between 2015 and 2023.
 More detailed information can be found on our cycling portal.

 - Eight more projects related to pedestrian traffic are being funded within the scope of the mFUND innovation programme.
 You can find more information under Topic overview mFUND (German only).

 - The Federal Highway Research Institute (BASt) is currently conducting a research project entitled “Developing criteria to establish pedestrian traffic signals with different basic settings” as well as on the project "Barrier-free design of crossings at through-roads on federal highways".